mvenzke-axway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/integrity_xml.md

 section below.

 * **Sign Attachments**:
 In addition to signing some or all contents of the SOAP message, you can also sign attachments to the SOAP message.
 To sign all attachments, select **Include Attachments**.A signed attachment is referenced in an XML signature using the *Content-Id* or *cid* of the attachment.
 The `URI` attribute of the `Reference` element corresponds to thisContent-Id.
 The following example shows how an XML signature refers to a sample attachment.
-It shows the wire format of the message and its attachment as they are sent tothe destination web service.
+It shows the wire format of the message and its attachment as they are sent to the destination web service.
 Multiple attachments result in successive `Reference` elements.

 ```
 POST /myAttachments HTTP/1.0